neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 $$\textcolor{purple}{\tau_w} \frac{\ud \textcolor{#0f73bf}{w}}{\ud t} = \text{const } \cdot (w^\umax - \textcolor{#0f73bf}{w}) \cdot \textcolor{#b35f10}{r_\pre} \textcolor{#b80909}{r_\post}$$

 Another problem is that in this simple formulation, the weight will only grow, never get smaller, since both the pre- and post-synaptic firing rates are always positive.
-It is possible to fix this by adding another term, but let’s move on to another model.
+It is possible to fix this by adding another term, but let's move on to another model.

 ## Oja's learning rule

-Oja’s learning rule was designed to solve the problem of the weights growing without bound.
+Oja's learning rule was designed to solve the problem of the weights growing without bound.
 You take the standard [Hebbian rule](#hebbian-rule-eq) and subtract off a term proportionate to the product of the weight and the square of the postsynaptic firing rate.
 In other words, after growing for a while the weights will stop changing.